chobolife/study_english/chuck/Season_1/02 - Chuck Versus the Helicopter.md

 - Does patient X work here?
 - Patient X--who knows all the intersect secrets--works in a Buy More?
 - Ridiculous.
 Of course.
-- After the tone, the test will begin. uh... dog.
+- After the tone, the test will begin.
+- Uh... dog.
 - Uh, hippopotamus.
 - Fat guy.
 - Ugly building.